stephlj/Traces/README.md

 Open the `smFRETsetup.m` file and change parameters as necessary.
 For example, you will probably want to change `defaultdatadir` and `codedir`.
 You will also want to follow the instructions under Display Defaults to make sure figures will show up well on your screen.

-To analyze the sample data in this repository, run
+Sample data that can be analyzed by my code can be found in my [smFRETdata](https://github.com/stephlj/smFRETdata) repository.
+To analyze the sample data in that  repository, run

 ```matlab
 smFRET('Nucleosomes4000xdil')